OREL-group/Info-Proc-Foundations-SU-2025/Project Submissions/JESSE_MARSH/README.md

 ## How It Works

-The scanner loads each file using a file-specific class like ExcelScanner or TxtScanner, then checks every cell, line, or word for sensitive information pattern matches.
+The scanner loads each file using a file-specific class like `ExcelScanner` or `TxtScanner`, then checks every cell, line, or word for sensitive information pattern matches.

 ## Folders